Historic Building Survey and Inventory

 - Architectural Style Guide

-- Historic Property Inventory Characteristics Table - NEW!
+- Historic Property Inventory Characteristics Table

 - Architectural Description Guide